- 42nd Street

 inaccuracies,

-but Beery's portrayal of Villa is excellent.
+but Beery's portrayal of Villa is excelente.

 Walthall